kerberos-io/hub-objecttracker/README.md

-# Kerberos Vault with Machine learning
+# Kerberos Vault and Kerberos Hub with Machine learning

-This is an example repository which shows the inference of a machine learning model (YOLOv3) by developing a Kerberos Vault integration.
-The source code in this repository receives events from Kerberos Vault, through a Kafka integration, and downloads and runs inference on recordings stored in Kerberos Vault using the existing and open source YOLOv3 ML model.
-This repository contains examples to illustrate how the project works, how it is bundled as a Docker container and how it is deployed inside a Kubernetes cluster [using the NVIDIA operator](https://github.com/kerberos-io/nvidia-gpu-kubernetes).
+This is an example repository which shows the inference of a machine learning model (YOLOv3) by developing a Kerberos Vault or Kerberos Hub integration.
+The source code in this repository receives events from Kerberos Vault or the Kerberos Hub pipeline, through a Kafka integration, and downloads and runs inference on recordings stored in Kerberos Vault using the existing and open source YOLOv3 ML model.
+This repository contains an example `.yaml` file to illustrate how to run the project works in your Kubernetes cluster [using the NVIDIA operator](https://github.com/kerberos-io/nvidia-gpu-kubernetes).

 ![NVIDIA operator Kerberos Vault](https://user-images.githubusercontent.com/1546779/132137679-33fc02df-085f-47cf-8587-301bd3448e63.png)

 ## Kerberos Vault

 [Kerberos Vault](https://doc.kerberos.io/vault/first-things-first/) allows you to persist your recordings in the storage providers you want.
-These storage providers could live in the cloud such as AWS S3, GCP storage and Azure Blob store, or can be located on premise - at the edge - such as Minio.
+These storage providers could live in the cloud such as AWS S3, GCP storage and Azure Blob store, or can be located on premise - at the edge - such as Minio and Ceph.
 After storing one or more recordings, integrations can be enabled in Kerberos Vault.
 You can generate real-time messages in Kafka, SQS, or other messages queues to start the execution of custom code, or machine learning models (as explained in the next paragraph).

 ### Extend with Machine learning

-The purpose of the Kerberos Enterprise Suite, and more specifically Kerberos Vault, is to allow businesses to create custom integrations to support their unique business processes by bringing their own code and programming languages.
+The purpose of the Kerberos Enterprise Suite, and more specifically Kerberos Vault and Kerberos Hub, is to allow businesses to create custom integrations to support their unique business processes by bringing their own code and programming languages.

 An example of a business process could be the execution of a machine learning model or any other computer vision related algorithm to perform a specific task.
 Once properly done, the application could take the appropriate actions and integrations: sending an alert, saving a DB entry, calling an API, etc.